SPRING: Month by Month Gardening To-Do List

 - Because of the water restrictions in the past, we have learned which of our grasses and plants can survive and thrive on less.
 With our area continuously building and growing, water demand and usage will increase, and we will continue to see regional water restrictions in place.
 When summer’s heat returns, your established drought-tolerant and well-adapted plants (and your budget!) will love you.

 - It is virtually impossible for us to give accurate pest advice over the phone.
 Bring in samples of problems in a baggie and we’ll advise you on choices for control.
 With insects, we encourage you to identify the insect first, then use an appropriate control for that bug.

 - Check Crape Myrtles for scale on branches.
 The scale looks like small white fuzzy cotton pieces attached to the stems.
 Control with All Seasons Oil, which suffocates them.
 Once you see fungus it is hard to clear up the affected spots, but you can spray to prevent new foliage or other foliage from getting the problem.

 - We carry an organic disease control product called Serenade Garden Disease Control.
 This product is safe for use on fruits, vegetables, and ornamentals.
 It can be used around people, pets, and wildlife.
-You can learn more about it through their website, www.serenadegarden.com.
-As always, we try to give you earth friendly options for pest control.
+We strive to give you Earth friendly options for pest control.

 - Watch out for Bagworms on your evergreens this time of year when eggs hatch and the worms begin to move around and eat the needle leaves.
 Control the issue with B.T. (bacillus thuringiensis).
 We have this in a dry or liquid form.